torvalds/linux/Documentation/driver-api/usb/gadget.rst

-Gadget drivers rely on common USB structures and constants defined in the :ref:`linux/usb/ch9.h <usb_chapter9>` header file, which is standard in Linux 2.6+ kernels.
+Gadget drivers rely on common USB structures and constants defined in the :ref:`linux/usb/ch9.h <usb_chapter9>` header file, which is standard in GNU/Linux 2.6+ kernels.
 These are the same types and constants used by host side drivers (and usbcore).

 Core Objects and Methods